krishna-macharla/integrations/packages/beyondinsight_password_safe/docs/README.md

 **pwd**: The RunAs user password surrounded by square brackets (optional; required only if the User Password is required on the application API registration).

-Authorization=PS-Auth key=c479a66f…c9484d; runas=doe-main\johndoe; pwd=[un1qu3];

-## Setup

-### Step 1: Create an Application in BeyondTrust:

-To create a connection to BeyondInsight, an [application must be created](https://www.beyondtrust.com/docs/beyondinsight-password-safe/documents/ps/bi-ps-api.pdf) first.
-Credentials generated during this process are required for the subsequent steps.

-**BeyondInsight API Credentials**
-- **`client_id`** is an app specific ID generated during app creation, and is available in the app settings.
-- **`client_secret`** is only available once after app creation.
-Can be regenerated if lost.

-Permissions can be set up on app creation or can be updated for existing app

-### Step 2: Integration Setup:

-To set up the inventory data stream these three fields are required:
-- `api_host` (the BeyondTrust host)
-- `client_id`
-- `client_secret`

 ## Logs